 We regrouped on June 29 for a full day of talks and workshops at Terra Gallery in SOMA, including:

 Fastly VP of Infrastructure Tom Daly gave us the latest updates on network growth, in our ongoing effort to help customers deliver fast, secure, and scalable experiences.
-CTO Tyler McMullen closed out Altitude with new ways to think about modern development, including the limits of VCL and how WebAssembly could help.
+CTO Tyler McMullen closed out Altitude with new ways to think about modern development.

 We kept everyone refreshed and well-fed, with performance-themed cocktails, POPsicles, and a Korean-style tater tot bar in Terra’s courtyard.